DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

 This input data can be found in the [/input](/input) folder.
 Model parameters, e.g. bed resistance constant, can be calibrated by comparing the model simulations to observational data.

-The outputs of the model are given as a timeseries for each mesh element on the spatial domain containing the variables:
+The model outputs are provided both as point timeseries (dfs0) and as time-varying full-domain results (dfsu) including the variables:

-- the surface elevation,
+- surface elevation
-- the u and v components of the current velocity.
+- u and v components of current velocity.

-This data can be found as a separate file in [Zenodo](https://doi.org/10.5281/zenodo.14929387).
-Once a simulation has been run, a log file will be generated.
-The log-file for the benchmark simulation is found in the folder [/model](/model), and it contains information on the parameters used and the time spent on the simulation.
+These results are provided as a separate file on [Zenodo](https://doi.org/10.5281/zenodo.14929387).
+After running a simulation, a log file is generated.
+For the benchmark simulation, this log file is available in the [/model](/model) folder and contains details on parameter settings and runtime.

-Since all data, including output from a simulation, is given, it is not necessary to run the MIKE simulation.
-However, it is possible, since a setup file is supplied as well as all of the input data.
+Although all input and output data are provided, and re-running the model is not necessary for analysis, it is possible using the supplied setup file and inputs.
 Running the MIKE software requires a license.
 Read more about [obtaining a license](https://www.dhigroup.com/technologies/mikepoweredbydhi/pricing) and about [academic licensing](https://www.dhigroup.com/technologies/mikepoweredbydhi/pricing/academic-licenses).
 If you already have a license, read the [step-by-step guide](https://manuals.mikepoweredbydhi.help/latest/Coast_and_Sea/MIKE_FM_HD_Step_By_Step.pdf) to learn how to run simulations.

-The input and output data are given as dfs files.
-These files can be processed using the MIKE IO Python package developed by DHI.
-Find more information on the data types in the [MIKE IO documentation](https://dhi.github.io/mikeio/).
+The input and output data are given as dfs files, which can be processed using the [MIKE IO](https://dhi.github.io/mikeio/) Python package developed by DHI.

 ## Model validation

-The [ModelSkill Python package](https://dhi.github.io/modelskill/) developed at DHI can be used for validating the model outputs by comparing to observational data.
+The [ModelSkill Python package](https://dhi.github.io/modelskill/) developed at DHI can be used to validate model outputs by comparing them to observational data.

-The model is validated by comparison to observational data from measurement stations in the Southern North Sea and altimetry data from satellites.
-This is done in the notebooks code/model_validation_*.ipynb.
-The leftmost figure below shows the location of the measurement stations, and the rightmost figure shows the coverage of the altimetry data.
+In this case, the model is validated using both in-situ measurements from stations in the Southern North Sea and satellite altimetry data.
+This validation is performed in the Jupyter notebooks located at `code/model_validation_*.ipynb`.
+The leftmost figure below shows the location of the measurement stations, while the rightmost figure shows the spatial coverage of the altimetry data.

 ![](figures/stations.png)
 ![](figures/altimetry_coverage.png)

-Below, the comparison between the observational data from one such measurement station and MIKE 21 is shown first followed by the comparison to the altimetry data.
-The production of these and many more plots is found in the notebooks code/model_validation_*.ipynb.
+Below is an example comparison between observational data from a measurement station and the MIKE 21 simulation, followed by a comparison with satellite altimetry data.
+Many more similar plots can be found in the validation notebooks `code/model_validation_*.ipynb`.

 ![](figures/modelskill_comparison_Europlatform.png)
 ![](figures/altimetry_comparison.png)